 Q. Is it true that you love Pinot noir more than all the other grapes?

 A. Short answer?
 Yes.
 It's funny because Pinot noir can be quite difficult to grow and hard to work with so you would think it would be my least favourite.
 For me, making Pinot noir is truly a labour of love.
 All of our Pinot is produced exclusively with grapes grown by my parents on the farm where I grew up.
-The hot summer days and cool nights at Hugh & Mary Vineyard make it vineyard prime Pinot growing country (the vines have to work harder up here).
+It's like bottling home.

 Q. What would you say is the hardest thing about owning a small winery?